milarr65/Book-Notes/README.md

 - Run `npm i` in your terminal to install all the necessary node packages
 - You will need to have [postgresql installed along with pgAdmin 4](https://www.postgresql.org/download)
   - Create a new database in pgadmin called **bookNotes**
-  - Use the sql commands found in the [queries file](queries.sql) to create the table books, along with the necessary columns.
+  - Use the sql commands found in the [queries file](queries.sql) to create the table 'books', along with the necessary columns.
   - To connect the server to your postgres database you can either make a `.env` file to store your user, password, database name, host and port.
 Or simply write them inside the code
 - Now you can start the server by typing in your terminal `node index.js` or `nodemon index.js`
 - Next go to `http://localhost:3000` in your browser and that's it